Dreamshala

 And if you select a stock with more than a 5% dividend yield, your risk profile will be much higher.

-How much money do you need to invest to make $1,000 a month in dividends?
+How much money do you need to invest in making $1,000 a month in dividends?

 It entirely depends on the dividend yield of your stock.
 If you have a 2% dividend yield, you need to invest at least $600k.
 And if you have a 6% dividend yield, you need to invest around $200k.